photoup-nasif/DeliverImage/README.md

 ```

 #### Authentication
-- PhotoUp will generate Public Key and Secret Key for third party client
+- Third Party will generate Public Key and Secret Key and send it to PhotoUp when linking accounts
 - This Keys will be used for authenticating every request both for PhotoUp and for the thirdparty
 - The API client and PhotoUp must provide PU-API-Public-Key in the header (The Key here is the Public key)
 - The API client and PhotoUp must provide PU-API-Timestamp in the header